-The previous set of experiments tested whether JOL reactivity patterns previously reported on cued-recall of mediated paired-associates (Maxwell & Huff, 2024) would replicate using a new sample (Experiment 1A) and whether these patterns would extend to backward mediated paired-associates, which flipped the order in which the cue and target were paired (Experiment 1B).
-In doing so, Experiments1A/1B provided additional tests of the cue-strengthening and relational encoding accounts of JOL reactivity, which make diverging predictions regarding JOL reactivity on mediated paired-associates.
-Consistent with previous JOL reactivity studies (e.g., Maxwell & Huff, 2022; Soderstrom et al., 2015), the requirement to make JOLs at encoding improved memory for forward paired-associates compared to the no-JOL control group, but JOLs were non-reactive on unrelated pairs.
-Importantly, positive JOL reactivity was also observed on mediated paired-associates in Experiment 1A, replicating previous patterns reported by Maxwell and Huff (2024).
-Finally, this pattern also extended to backward mediated paired-associates in Experiment 1B, providing further evidence that making JOLs specifically encourages participants to process pre-existing relations between cue-target word pairs.
+The previous set of experiments tested whether JOL reactivity patterns previously reported on cued-recall of mediated word pairs (Maxwell & Huff, 2024) would replicate using a new sample (Experiment 1A) and whether these patterns would extend to backward mediated pairs, which reversed the order in the cue-target order (Experiment 1B).
+In doing so, Experiments1A/1B provided additional tests of the cue-strengthening and relational encoding accounts of JOL reactivity, which make diverging predictions regarding JOL reactivity on mediated pairs.
+Consistent with previous JOL reactivity studies (e.g., Maxwell & Huff, 2022; Soderstrom et al., 2015), the requirement to make JOLs at encoding improved memory for forward pairs compared to the no-JOL control group, but JOLs were non-reactive on unrelated pairs.
+Importantly, positive JOL reactivity was also observed on mediated pairs in Experiment 1A, replicating previous patterns reported by Maxwell and Huff (2024).
+Finally, this pattern also extended to backward mediated pairs in Experiment 1B, providing further evidence that making JOLs specifically encourages participants to process pre-existing cue-target relations.

-Because both types of mediated paired-associates lack obvious relatedness cues which participants can use to inform their JOLs, findings in Experiments 1A/1B are consistent with a relational encoding account of JOL reactivity rather than a cue-strengthening account.
+Because both mediated pair types lack obvious relatedness cues which participants can use to inform their JOLs, findings in Experiments 1A/1B are consistent with a relational encoding account of JOL reactivity rather than a cue-strengthening account.
 However, even though both mediated pair types lacked a direct, a priori relation based on free-association norms (i.e., the Forward Associative Strength (FAS) between cue and target for all pairs was 0), these pairs may still have been perceived as having some degree of relatedness.
-Consistent with this account, mean JOLs for mediated pair types in both experiments exceeded JOLs for unrelated pairs (Experiment 1A: 40.70 vs. 28.55, respectively; Experiment 1B: 38.50 vs. 23.29; ts ≥ 9.29, ds ≥ 0.72).
+Consistent with this possibility, mean JOLs for mediated pairs in both experiments exceeded JOLs for unrelated pairs (Experiment 1A: 40.70 vs. 28.55, respectively; Experiment 1B: 38.50 vs. 23.29; ts ≥ 9.29, ds ≥ 0.72).
 While the magnitude of participants’ JOLs can be influenced by a myriad of factors, including processing fluency and participants’ beliefs about stimuli, perceived relatedness between items is a highly salient cue for later remembering and thus is likely to influence JOL magnitude (see Koriat, 1997).
 Moreover, JOLs may have been inflated if participants were able to successfully guess a pair’s mediator, which likewise would have facilitated cued-recall.

-Therefore, the goal of Experiments 2A/2B was to provide a stronger test of the relational encoding account of JOL reactivity by using double-mediated paired-associates, which are mediated through two concepts instead of one.
-Based on a relational account, JOLs would still be expected to improve memory for targets in double-mediated paired-associates, though any potential memory benefits would likely be smaller due to the increased distance between concepts in the associative network (i.e., spreading activation).
+The goal of Experiments 2A/2B was to provide a stronger test of the relational encoding account of JOL reactivity by using double-mediated pairs, which are mediated through two concepts instead of one.
+Based on a relational account, JOLs would still be expected to improve memory for targets in double-mediated pairs, though positive reactivity effects would likely be smaller due to the increased distance between concepts in the associative network (i.e., spreading activation).
 Moreover, the increased distance between the cue and target would also make inadvertent guessing of intermediary items less likely.
-Overall, if JOL reactivity primarily reflects the JOL strengthening pre-existing cue-target relations, then JOLs would be expected to be reactive on double-mediated paired-associates.
-However, a cue-strengthening account predicts no reactivity on this pair type, given the lack of salient relatedness cues for this pair type (i.e., double-mediated paired-associates would also be low in a posteriori relatedness, as the cue and target should appear semantically unrelated at encoding).
-Therefore, Experiments 2A/2B sought to provide a stronger test of the relational encoding account of JOL reactivity by testing whether reactivity patterns reported on mediated/backward-mediated paired-associates in Experiments 1A/1B would extend when paired items were mediated through two concepts.
+Overall, if JOL reactivity primarily reflects the JOL strengthening pre-existing cue-target relations, then JOLs would be expected to be reactive on double-mediated pairs.
+However, a cue-strengthening account predicts no reactivity on this pair type, given the lack of salient relatedness cues for this pair type (i.e., double-mediated pairs would lack both a priori and a posteriori relatedness, as the cue and target should appear semantically unrelated at encoding).
+Therefore, Experiments 2A/2B sought to provide a stronger test of the relational encoding account of JOL reactivity by testing whether reactivity patterns reported on mediated/backward-mediated pairs in Experiments 1A/1B would extend when paired items were mediated through two concepts.